-You might also consider using seamless white photography backdrop cloth.
+You might also consider using a seamless white photography backdrop cloth.
 You can order this from shops that cater to photographers.
-The advantage of this type of cloth is that is has finished edges, adding to the durability.
+The advantage of this type of cloth is that it has finished edges, adding to the durability.

 Photography backdrop cloths are made of non-reflective materials